Sunday, December 22, 2024

 The funny thing is that the anti-corruption court canceled the detention of Zlochevsky, who at the time of the verdict was sitting quietly on the island of Cyprus.
 As it turned out, the arrest was formally in force since August 2020.

 By the way, the verdicts against “Zlochevsky’s people” are displayed differently in the court register.
 In particular, for Elena Mazurova, who received a five-year suspended sentence, the text of the verdict is publicly available.
-But the sentence of Andrei Kicha, who was also given a suspended five-year sentence, is kept secret.
+But the sentence of Andrei Kicha, who was also given a suspended sentence of five years, is kept secret.

 The ex-head of the Accounting Office will snap